-This is a comical parody of a social club charter and rules.
+The original title is “Capitoli per una compagnia di piacere.”
+This is a parody of the charter and rules for a social club.
 It is not widely known among Machiavelli’s writings.
-It is valuable to us because it highlights his sense of humor, which is also present in Belfagor the Archdevil, La Mandragola/The Mandrake Root, Carnival poems and his incomplete poem The Golden Ass.
+It is valuable to us because it shows his sense of humor, which is also present in Belfagor the Archdevil, La Mandragola/The Mandrake Root, Carnival poems and his incomplete poem The Golden Ass.
 I love this piece among Machiavelli’s writing because it is one of the silliest and funniest things he wrote.
-The original title is “Capitoli per una compagnia di piacere.”
-Special thanks to some friends in Italia – Sonia, Lina, Stefano and especially Arturo – for reading and editorial assistance
+Special thanks to some friends in Italia – Sonia, Lina, Stefano and especially Arturo – for reading and editorial assistance.

 Whereas men and women are known to get together every so often to chatter and converse with each other, and

 Whereas it so happens that many times they have conducted pleasant business, and often tease each other, and

 Whereas there has not yet been found a way to increase the pleasure of the pleasant business, and to temper the pain inflicted by their teasing, and